The Evolving Tides of Shark Tank: A Past the Waves

 2. When Sharks Attack: Turning a TV Snub into a Billion-Dollar Laugh

 Appearing on Shark Tank puts entrepreneurs in the spotlight, but not all press is positive.
 A harsh critique or rejection can feel like a public takedown.
-But, with the right view, even a snub can become a stepping stone.
+But, with the right perspective, even a snub can become a stepping stone.

-Formidable Results from Publicity
+Potent Results from Publicity

 Turning Snubs into Success